nottingham-neuroimaging/7T-visual-code/docs/Readme.md

 - [ ] document (SOP) for switching on/off projector, how to bring your own code, etc.
 - [ ] test 45º mirror for projecting along line of bore + screen material
 - [x] provide guidance to those wanting to write code away from console room (eg [coding / debugging on MacOS/Apple hardware](./macos-notes.md) requires some additional hoop-jumping)
+- [ ] triggering via `ResponsePixx` system (cable in the works).
+Code that uses the Digital IN demo snippets from `VPixx` documentation.

 ## Initial vision experiment for `UHFVIS` project